-My daughter has been just as interested in yarn arts as I have.
+My daughter has been just as interested in yarn arts as I have and having a blast learning to Finger Crochet.
 It’s been so fun to have her sitting by my side watching what I do, keeping a close eye on my crochet projects.

 She’s so eager to learn that we’ve tried a couple of different times to put a crochet hook in her hand.
 She’s getting close, we keep trying to tackle a single chain stitch with her crochet hook.
 So much concentration going on!